 It seems that almost everywhere you turn there’s talk of the 2020 presidential election—and we’re still months away from the first primary votes being cast!
 And much of this coverage focuses on how the election will affect people’s pocketbooks, creating worry that you should act now to protect yourself and your assets.
 Some of our clients have reached out to ask whether they should be adjusting their financial plans today.
-In response to such concerns, we are dedicating the next few Viewpoints to discuss the 2020 election and how we are helping our clients prepare for it.

 How politics and economics intersect